-Improving strategic management of SMEs, increasing their aspiration with regard to innovations and foreign expansion, improving innovation management and using external sources of knowledge and technology a lot more: PA 2, SO 2.4 Increasing the capacity for training in SMEs (creation and development of quality infrastructure for the implementation of training of SME employees - building, extension and equipment of training centres, allowing training in developing new technologies), PA 2, SO 2.1 Increasing the competitiveness of start-ups and developing SMEs (sophisticated advisory services of experts with knowledge of the international environment and advisory services for strategic and innovation management).
+Improving strategic management of SMEs, increasing their aspiration with regard to innovations and foreign expansion, improving innovation management and using external sources of knowledge and technology far more, in accordance with the open innovation trend: PA 2, SO 2.4 Increasing the capacity for training in SMEs (creation and development of quality infrastructure for the implementation of training of SME employees - building, extension and equipment of training centres, allowing training in developing new technologies), PA 2, SO 2.1 Increasing the competitiveness of start-ups and developing SMEs (sophisticated advisory services of experts with knowledge of the international environment and advisory services for strategic and innovation management).

-Improve SMEs' ability to assert themselves independently in demanding and remote international markets: PA 2, SO 2.2 Enhancing the internationalisation of small and medium-sized enterprises (services for SMEs aimed at international competitiveness, facilitating access to foreign markets through participation in international fairs and exhibitions or through educational seminars).
+Improve SMEs' ability to assert themselves independently in demanding and remote international markets: PA 2, SO 2.2 Enhancing the internalisation of small and medium-sized enterprises (services for SMEs aimed at international competitiveness, facilitating access to foreign markets through participation in international fairs and exhibitions or through educational seminars).

-Using the potential of mutual cooperation of companies with regard to innovations far more, including cooperation of SMEs with foreign companies (located not only in the Czech Republic): PA 2, SO 2.2 Enhancing the internationalisation of small and medium-sized enterprises (services aimed at supporting internationalisation through involvement of SMEs in international programmes such as Horizon 2020 or COSME).
+Using the potential of mutual cooperation of companies with regard to innovations far more, including cooperation of SMEs with foreign companies (located not only in the Czech Republic): PA 2, SO 2.2 Enhancing the internalisation of small and medium-sized enterprises (services aimed at supporting internationalisation through involvement of SMEs in international programmes such as Horizon 2020 or COSME).